windowslogic/Stash-Explorer/README.md

 - 📁 **Browse Your Stash:** Enhance your Stashapp browsing experience with extra functionality on top.
 - 🔍 **Location Settings:** Modify where Stash Explorer pulls your Stashapp from.
 The default is http://localhost:9999/.
-- 🏷️ **System Tray Menu:** Get to your Stashapp content from anywhere on your computer, even if you're running another application.
+- 📝 **System Tray Menu:** Get to your Stashapp content from anywhere on your computer, even if you're running another application.
 Minimise the program to the System Tray to keep it out of your way.
-- 📝 **Start-up Settings:** Set Stash Explorer to start at a specific location (performer, gallery or tag) if you know the number corresponding to the place you want to go.
+- ⚙️ **Start-up Settings:** Set Stash Explorer to start at a specific location (performer, gallery or tag) if you know the number corresponding to the place you want to go.
-- 🔄 **Favourites:** (Coming Soon) Pin your favourite performers to the top so you can easily get to them at a later date, even when you're not on the performers page.
+- ⭐ **Favourites:** (Coming Soon) Pin your favourite performers to the top so you can easily get to them at a later date, even when you're not on the performers page.
-- 🔒 **Portability:** Run the program on any computer with its standalone executable.
+- 💼 **Portability:** Run the program on any computer with its small footprint.

 ## Download